CollaboraOnline/online/CONTRIBUTING.md

 Thanks for wanting to contribute source code to Collabora Online.
 You rock!

-Development and code review happen on our Gerrit instance at **https://gerrit.collaboraoffice.com**.
-Pull requests on GitHub will be automatically closed — please use Gerrit instead.
+Development and code review of the application source happen on our Gerrit instance at **https://gerrit.collaboraoffice.com** — please use Gerrit for source changes rather than GitHub pull requests.
+(Pull requests against the Helm chart and docker image build that live in this repository are welcome on GitHub.)

 1. **Sign in to Gerrit**: Go to https://gerrit.collaboraoffice.com and sign in with your GitHub account
 2. **Add your SSH key**: Go to https://gerrit.collaboraoffice.com/settings/#SSHKeys